 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Patrick Darno is an Associate in the Washington, D.C.* office of Fish & Richardson.
-Patrick focuses his practice on patent prosecution, and has represented clients at the forefront of technology.
-Patrick has more than 10 years of patent related experience focused...
+Patrick focuses his practice on patent prosecution and counseling related to matters before the U.S. Patent and Trademark Office.

 In recent years, Patrick has focused his practice on the...